shivannis/xandr-docs-public/xandr-docs/articles/monetize/cadence-modifier-and-the-chaos-factor.md

 ## Applying the chaos factor

 Bidding is not an exact science.
-While Xandr has tools that strive to determine the most effective bid amount for each auction, there is no guarantee that the bid is the best possible value.
+While Microsoft Advertising has tools that strive to determine the most effective bid amount for each auction, there is no guarantee that the bid is the best possible value.
 Therefore, after the bid is determined and the Cadence Modifier is applied, a final factor called the **Chaos Factor** is applied.
 This is a random calculation which can increase or decrease a bid up to the mean statistical variation of the frequency/recency bucket (which rarely exceeds 5%).
 In the event of similar campaigns that have very close bid amounts, the chaos factor ensures that neither campaign will win all of the auctions over the other.
 The chaos factor is used whenever the cadence modifier is applied, but cannot be applied to a bid amount independently.

 ## Other considerations